configcat/docs/website/docs/main-concepts.md

 ### About *Setting* types:
 Setting Kind|Setting Type|Description
 ---|---|---
+On/Off Toggle|Boolean|true/false, usually referenced as Feature Flag, Feature Toggle or Feature switch.
-On/Off Toggle|Boolean|true/false, usually the state of a feature flag Text|String|any string, max.
+Text|String|any string, max.
 65535 characters
 Whole Number|Integer|any whole number within the range of `Int32` Decimal Number|Double|any decimal number within the range of `double`